Expies of the Justice League

 - Most Common Superpower: Zarda is quite busty.

-- Purple Is Powerful: All of Zarda's outifts incorporate the color purple.
+- Purple Is Powerful: Most of Zarda's outifts incorporate the color purple.

 - Statuesque Stunner: Her official height is 6'8'', though she usually appears much shorter than that.